JUDGING, AWARDS & TROPHIES

 The Carmel Artomobilia judging process seeks to recognized and celebrate the art and design of great automobiles.
 This process is two-fold: Specialty Judges concentrate primarily on period-accuracy and originality, while Honorary Judges focus their attention to automotive art and design.

 Specialty Judges evaluate all of the entries in a particular class to determine if they fairly and accurately represent cars within that category, period and class.
-Specialty Judges are each authorities on specific marques or categories, and they judge only the class related to their area of expertise.
+Further, each specialty judge is an authority on specific marques or categories, and they judge only the class related to their area of expertise.

 Groups of Honorary Judges, overseen by the class Specialty Judge, undertake the more subjective task of determining the specific class winners based on the most desirable design and style selected from the best original and/or period correct entries.